LukasPurbaW/10_Days_of_Deep_Learning/README.md

 ## Day 2, Activation Function
 In day 2, types of activation functions will be introduced.
 Activation function is to create output by the weights of each neuron.
 [Start here](https://colab.research.google.com/github/LukasPurbaW/100_Days_of_Deep_Learning/blob/main/Day_2_Activation_Function.ipynb)

+## Day 3, Learning Rate and Gradient Descent
+In day 3, the process of learning and effects of learning rate value would be explained using dummy data and graphs.
+[Start here](https://colab.research.google.com/github/LukasPurbaW/100_Days_of_Deep_Learning/blob/main/Day_3_Learning_Rate_%26_Gradient_Descent.ipynb)